jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

   - **social work service** means a service provided for the purpose of assessing, supporting, improving, or protecting the well-being of individuals, families, groups, or communities
   - **social worker** means a person who is registered under this Act as a social worker
   - **transition day** means the day 6 months after the commencement of Parts 2 to 4
-  - **Tribunal** means the Social Workers Complaints and Disciplinary Tribunal established by section 114
+  - **Tribunal** means the Social Workers Disciplinary Tribunal established by section 114
   - **working day** means a day of the week other than— (a) a Saturday, a Sunday, Waitangi Day, Good Friday, Easter Monday, Anzac Day, the Sovereign’s birthday, Te Rā Aro ki a Matariki/Matariki Observance Day, and Labour Day; and
     (b) if Waitangi Day or Anzac Day falls on a Saturday or a Sunday, the following Monday; and